EjuluWilson/webDevBootCamp/notes.md

 # Javascript

 - `===` evaluates both the datatype and value. `==` does not care about the data type.
 Similary, use `!==`.
+- `() =>` Arrow functions do not have their own this context.
+Instead, they inherit this from the surrounding lexical scope.
+This makes them unsuitable for event handlers if you need this to refer to the event target.
+However, they are useful in other contexts where you want to maintain the this context from the enclosing scope.